omojibola/jumga/README.md

 ## Build and Run

-1 - Get access to the Jumga Firebase console.

-2 - Login to Jumga Firebase console

-3 - Install all dependencies associated with the application.
+1 - Install all dependencies associated with the application.

 ### `npm install`